Flooding-Research/optimal-message-dissemination-simulations/README.md

 FFlood_per_party_communication(msg_length) = degree * msg_length
 ```

-For the respective number of parties, the script produces 3 outputs of the following format for __FFlood__
+For the respective number of parties, the script produces 3 outputs of the following form for __FFlood__
 ```
 Best parameter that made FF-n-<number_of_parties> not fail is degree = <d>
 ```